FX Bullish Consensus Tutorial

 There are NO advisory services, signal services, high-frequency or fully-algorithmic traders in the GoodmanWorks FX Bullish Consensus poll – just professional discretionary and computer-assisted traders.
 The Weekly Power Index endeavors to find predictive value in sharp week-to-week Bullish Consensus changes and the ECR tracks the cumulative divergence between prices and bullish consensus.

-The GoodmanWorks FX Bullish Consensus for ten active currency pairs is now available for $2499.00 per year.
+The GoodmanWorks FX Bullish Consensus for twelve active currency pairs is now available for $4999.00 per year.

 Limited to a maximum of 50 subscribers.
 Please email for availability.